 What is an all-pass filter in audio?
 An all-pass filter allows all frequencies to pass with unchanged amplitude but will shift the phase across the frequency response.
 All-pass filters produce varying delay across the frequency response in order to produce this phase shift.

 All-pass filters are odd.
-They actually do not filter any frequencies in terms of amplitude.
+They do not actually filter any frequencies in terms of amplitude.
 They pass all frequencies.

 Rather, they work by affecting the phase of any given sinusoidal component (frequency) according to its frequency.

 An all-pass filter can be thought of as a low-pass and high-pass filter run in parallel so that all frequencies are passed.
-The catch is that there is a phase inverter in front of one of the filters so that phase goes from 0º to 180º (or -180º) across the frequency spectrum.
+The catch is that there is a phase inverter in front of one of the filters, so that phase goes from 0º to 180º (or -180º) across the frequency spectrum.